appwriters-dev/masterflutter/chapters/ch07-interactivity/ls03-alerts-and-dialogs.md

 > Note: Separate the UI logic into different widgets and use them in the main widget.

+### 2. Profile Data Dialog

+Update the **Profile Form** project from previous lesson, so that when the user presses the **Continue** button, a dialog is shown with all the data entered by the user.
+The dialog should have a **Close** button that closes the dialog.

 ## Resources

 - [Flutter Dialogs](https://flutter.dev/docs/cookbook/design/dialogs)